jimm/patchmaster/site/patches.md

 ---
 layout: page
-title: Running Patches
+title: Patches
-permalink: /patches/
 ---

-# Running Patches

 > A wandering minstrel I -\\
 > A thing of threads and patches,\\
 > Of ballads, songs and snatches,\\
 > And dreamy lullaby!\\
 > \\
-> -- Sir William Gilbert, /The Mikado/
+> -- Sir William Gilbert, _The Mikado_

-When a patch is started it becomes the /current patch/.
+When a patch is started it becomes the _current patch_.
 Each connection is started (see below) and passed the patch's start bytes to send to its output instrument.
 When a patch is stopped, each connection is stopped and passed the stop bytes to send to its output.